pineapplemachine/PyDwarf/docs/scripts.md

 * **creatures:** An iterable containing creatures whose sexuality should be affected.
 Set to None to affect all creatures.

+## pineapple.playanimalmen

+Animal Men Playable in Adventure Mode.
+Created by Sophie Kirschner.

+Makes all animal men playable in adventure mode by adding a [OUTSIDER_CONTROLLABLE] token to each.

 ## pineapple.sanitize.nonexistentids

 Created by Sophie Kirschner.